divyanshu575/pursify/ReadMe Document/README.txt

 - Now Added a model method to callout the Models.PursifyLogin class

 Problmes Faced - LogOut Button Now Working where it is giving the error page when ever user click on logout button.
+Reference - Lokesh have referedd to some online materail to add the authentication, here is the reference https://www.youtube.com/watch?v=uGoNCJf0t1g